Why is There Water in the Bottom of My Dishwasher: Dishwasher Won’t Drain

 Does your dishwasher drain completely, or is there always about an inch of water that in the bottom?
-Before you call a repair service, here are three simple things you can try that will take all of 15 minutes.
+Before you call a repair service, here are three simple things you can try when your dishwasher won’t drain that will take all of 15 minutes.

 Check the filter in the dishwasher’s tub